-Archaeological surveys conducted for the project identified 36 isolated finds and 58 cultural resources within the area of potential effect (APE).
-The cultural resources identified during survey include 49 archaeological sites and 9 historic architectural resources.
-Midship Pipeline's cultural resources consultant recommended the majority of the archaeological sites, the 9 historic architectural resources, and all 36 isolated finds as not eligible for listing in the National Register of Historic Places (NRHP).
-No impacts on historic properties were identified during a viewshed analysis of historic structures within the indirect APE of the proposed facilities.

-The State Historic Preservation Office (SHPO) concurred that the historic archaeological sites, historic architectural resources, and the historic component of three multicomponent sites are not eligible for listing in the NRHP.
-We concur with the SHPO.

-The Oklahoma Archeological Survey (OAS) concurred that 16 pre-contact archaeological sites and the pre-contact component of 3 multicomponent sites are not eligible for listing in the NRHP.
-The OAS did not concur with the eligibility recommendation of not eligible for one site, which was subsequently avoided by the project.
-The boundaries of one additional pre-contact site extend outside of the APE; however, the OAS concurred that the portion of the site within the APE lacks research potential and is not eligible.
-We concur with the OAS.
+Archaeological surveys conducted for the project identified 40 isolated finds and 56 cultural resources within the area of potential effect.
+The cultural resources identified during survey include 47 archaeological sites and 9 historic architectural resources.
+Midship Pipeline's cultural resources, and all 40 isolated finds as not eligible for listing in the National Register of Historic Places (NRHP).
+The State Historic Preservation Office (SHPO) concurred with all but one of these recommendations, suggesting further investigation of one pre-contact archaeological site.
+The boundaries of one additional pre-contact site extend outside of the area of potential effect; however, the SHPO concurred that the portion of the site within the area of potential effect lacks research potential and is not eligible.
+We concur with the SHPOs recommendations.